 Beyond that, it’s important to always exercise common sense and practice safe computing habits.
 Hackers can use exploits only if they manage to access your computer.
 So, don’t open attachments from suspicious senders or email addresses, and don’t download files from unknown sources.
 And be wary of phishing attacks that attempt to steer you to unsafe websites.

 Avast blocks the abuse of exploits to keep you safe.
-Our Wi-Fi Inspector feature checks immediately to see if you’re vulnerable to EternalBlue attacks, while our newly released Remote Access Shield prevents the abuse of BlueKeep and other exploits that rely on remote access protocols.
+And our firewall secures all incoming and outgoing traffic on your network.
 Whether it comes from exploits, phishing, infected downloads, or anywhere else, malware doesn’t stand a chance against Avast’s defenses.

-Find any tiny crevices that might invite malware in — including outdated software, weak passwords, and unnecessary add-ons — and fill them using Avast Free Antivirus.
-Download it today to get top-notch protection, all for free.
+Find any tiny crevices that might invite malware in — including outdated software, weak passwords, and unnecessary add-ons — and fill them using Avast One.
+Download it today to get top-notch security and privacy protection, all for free.